deomsh/COPYSYS.G4B/README.md

 Example 3: COPYSYS.G4B (fd0) (hd0,0) DBLSPACE.BIN

 ATTRIB-related sub-routines: see their descriptions in ATTRIB.G4B (but simplified: target-path in COPYSYS.G4B is always '/')

+Returns: messages and variable 'result=1' if successfull, otherwise messages and 'result=0'